danicaramirez/danicaramirez.github.io/_posts/2021-09-01-bnhr-workshop.md

 Installation

-After opening the link (https://git- scm.com/download/win), the download should automatically begin, and you will arrive at the confirmation page shown.
+After opening the [link] [https://git-scm.com/download/win], the download should automatically begin, and you will arrive at the confirmation page shown.
 Execute the download exe file to begin the installation.

 Setting up Git